Do you have a ritual that you perform every New Year’s Day?

-Technically we didn’t open every door.
+Technically we never open every door.
 There were only two of us.
 And no, I did not open the windows.
-It was cold and this house costs enough to heat without airing it out during a winter night.
+It is usually cold and this old farmhouse costs enough to heat without airing it out during a winter night.
 Incomplete.

 We kiss those dearest to us at midnight to share a moment of celebration with others but also to insure that those affections and ties will continue throughout the next 12 months.